 You can start from the beginning, literally, with Genesis.
 Genesis is the first book of the Bible and covers the creation of the world and how life came to be.
 There is certainly something to be said for opening up your Bible and reading from Genesis to Revelation (the last Biblical book).
 Working through the Bible from start to finish is a great way to familiarize yourself with all of the different books.

 Another common suggestion is to start with the Gospel of John in the New Testament.
 All four Gospels recount the stories of Jesus’ life and ministry.
 What makes John, in particular, a good starting point for study is the artistic and narrative style.
 Starting with John provides beginners with an introduction to understand the person and teachings of Jesus Christ, which can add helpful context for reading other books of the Bible.

 Another important thing to remember is that as you approach studying the Bible as a beginner is that you do not need to embark on this process alone!
-There are a number of incredible Bible study books available that help to guide you through your study of scripture.
+There are a number of incredible Bible study books available, both for men and women alike, that help to guide you through your study of scripture.
 When you decide which book you want to read first, consider finding a Bible study for that book to read in tandem with your reading of scripture.
 This can help you by providing context for the various passages as well as providing reflection questions and learning tools.
 These are great jumping-off points as you learn how to study the Bible for yourself.

 You could also look into joining a study group or Bible class at your local church.
 This will allow you to work through scripture with other believers--some of whom might also be beginners--and allow you to ask any questions that might come up as you read.